poiati/gmongo/README.md

 The goal of this project is to provide a more simple, easy to use and less verbose API to work with mongodb using the Groovy programming language.

-More information can be found here: http://blog.paulopoiati.com
+More information can be found here: http://blog.paulopoiati.com.

 # Support

-Any bug, suggestion or ... whatever
+Any bug, suggestion or ... whatever.

 Email: paulogpoiati@gmail.com